 Food processors have become a common fixture in most kitchens.
 They speed up cooking and food preparation, allowing you to spend more time doing other, more important things.
 Cuisinart is the most famous and the Cuisinart custom 14-cup food processor is both an attractive unit and one that works extremely well.

 Food processors are supposed to make food preparation take less time.
 If you have used such appliances before, you will know that this is not always the case, but this model from Cuisinart delivers as promised.

 With more than 3 decades of experience in the manufacture and supply of quality, professional cookware, Cuisinart has built a reputation as being one of the leading manufacturers of high class kitchen equipment.
 This particular unit, the FP-14 Elite Collection 14-cup food processor, is no different and in fact further heightens the company’s reputation for exquisite craftsmanship and high quality products.

 Cuisinart Prep Plus

 Cuisinart is one of the most famous names in the world of food processors.
 You don’t have to look too far to find someone who has been using a Cuisinart machine bought 20-plus years ago.
 It will still be going strong, and the customer will likely swear by it.
-Cuisinart Prep Plus Food Processors are part of the brand’s current product line and come with many handy and modern features.
+Cuisinart Prep Plus are part of the brand’s current product line and come with many handy and modern features.